 - The people residing nearby forest first encroach forestlands and then sell to in-migrants.
 Once the number of households increases, it becomes difficult to deal with the issue.
-Moreover, these encroached settlements have political protection as they are considered as vote banks. - Construction of Madan Bhandari highway has further enhanced forestland encroachment along the road. - An elite influence in CFUGs is one of the major causes of weak governance.
+Moreover, these encroached settlements have political protection as they are considered as vote banks. - An elite influence in CFUGs is one of the major causes of weak governance.
 Persons holding major posts in executive committees of CFUGs resign once they find better opportunities.
 The other reason is competitive feelings where one who does not get hold on major posts files complaints against others to hinder his/her work. - The major cause behind illegal logging is unemployment.
 The other cause is unregistered lands.
 The households with unregistered lands are deprived of timbers distributed from District Forest Products Supply Committee (DFPSC).
 It also creates difficulties in private land forests, as sell of forest products from unregistered lands is illegal. - At present, timbers are distributed from District Forest Products Supply Committee, which is also causing demand-supply gap.
-Distant users are unwilling to buy from DFPSC due to additional cost of transportation. - Women and marginalized communities not having access and control over resources. - Women are not able to ask for their equal rights to natural resources management.
+Distant users are unwilling to buy from DFPSC due to additional cost of transportation. - Women, IPs, Dalits, poor and marginalized groups not having access to finance, technology and skill to address the deforestation problems and policy gaps in addressing gender governance. - Women are not able to ask for their equal rights to natural resources management.
 Women and marginalized groups not having adequate knowledge and awareness in policies and law for sustainable forest management. - Not having sufficient alternative energy programs.
 Traditional use of energy sources and inadequate alternative energy programs to reduce drudgery of women.